As Prof Ibrahim Garba Quits The Stage As ABU VC | Leadership Newspaper

 He earned Ph.D (Geology) in 1993 at the University of London but had earlier obtained a Diploma in Mineral Studies at the Royal School of Mines, Imperial College of Science, Technology and Medicine, London, in 1992.

 In a nutshell, Professor Garba is an accomplished academic and educationist.
 He has contributed immensely to development of the soul of the society, education, and its passage from one generation to another.
 The government of the day must, therefore, give him a higher responsibility in service to God and country.
-Nigeria needs people like, and there is no better time than now.
+Nigeria needs people like Professor Garba, and there is no better time than now.

 MOST READ